No products in the cart.

 - A needle & thread

-- A couple beads or buttons for eyes
+- A couple of beads or buttons for the eyes

 - Cut out our free printable crab softie template

-To prep, print, and cut out our crab softie template.
+To prep, print, and cut out our DIY crab plush sewing pattern.
 Cut the template pieces out along the solid lines (the dotted lines can be used later as a guide for your stitches).

 *Note: A minor but important prep step: be sure to iron your fabric.
 You can use new fabric cut to size, but I had an old chambray shirt and stained muslin tea towel I knew would be perfect to upcycle!
 There’s something special in passing along a gift made from old treasures – AND the fact that it’s lightly worn makes it EXTRA soft.